- The No Route error occurs on Discord when the ISP/Network on the user end is unable to connect to the server.

 Log into your router as an administrator > Parental Controls > Block Specified Sites > add Discord > Save your changes.

 Yes, Discord requires a proper Internet connection to run, so router issues will affect it.
-Any connectivity issues can lead to problems such as sound drop-outs.
+Any connectivity issues can lead to the Discord audio cutting out error.

 While any browser can run Discord, only a handful of browsers are optimized to offer an awesome experience.
 To discover the best browsers for Discord users, make sure you check our dedicated guide.